microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/subscription-post-subscriptions.md

 ## <a name="request-body"></a>Corpo da solicitação

-No corpo da solicitação, fornece uma representação JSON do [objeto subscription.](../resources/subscription.md)
+No corpo da solicitação, forneça uma representação JSON do objeto de [assinatura](../resources/subscription.md).

 ## <a name="response"></a>Resposta